yurist/mqlambdatm/README.md

 This document currently does not provide explanations on IBM MQ triggering mechanism.
 You can find them in [IBM MQ documentation on triggering](https://www.ibm.com/support/knowledgecenter/SSFKSJ_9.0.0/com.ibm.mq.dev.doc/q026910_.htm)

+All the development and testing has been done on Linux (Ubuntu 14.04 through 16.04 as well as latest Amazon Linux.)

 # Obtaining MQ Trigger Monitor for AWS Lambda

 Download latest release [here](https://github.com/yurist/mqlambdatm/releases/latest).
 Download `mqlambdatm.tar.gz` and unzip it using `tar -xvf`.
 Copy the executable `mqlambdatm` to any directory according to your conventions.